What time is The X Factor on TV tonight?

 For the first time since 2010, the show has kept the same line-up as the previous year.
 That means Simon Cowell, Louis Walsh, Nicole Scherzinger and Sharon Osborne are all returning to the panel.

-However, Alesha Dixon will appear in several episodes filling in for Sharon and Nicole.
+However, Alesha Dixon also appeared in several episodes filling in for Sharon and Nicole.

 Who’s hosting?